The first time I tried a Michelada was at brunch many moons ago in a Mexican restaurant. It had such a unique taste!

 How To Make A Michelada

-Next, you evenly divide the tomato juice, fresh lime juice, hot sauce, Worcestershire sauce, liquid smoke, and chipotle powder into each glass.
-Stir it up then top each glass off with the beer.
-It’s that easy!
+- Make the Michelada.
+Evenly pour the tomato juice, fresh lime juice, hot sauce, Worcestershire sauce, liquid smoke, and chipotle powder into each glass.
+Stir it up then top each glass off with the cold beer.

 You may also like: